youngcmm/DCGC/readme.md

 * DCGC
-  * it is my second work.
+  * When the paper is accepted, i will share the code.